PROMACTA can cause serious side effects, including:

 Your risk of getting a blood clot is increased if your platelet count is too high during treatment with PROMACTA.
 Your risk of getting a blood clot may also be increased during treatment with PROMACTA if you have normal or low platelet counts.
 You may have severe problems or die from some forms of blood clots, such as clots that travel to the lungs or that cause heart attacks or strokes.
 Your healthcare provider will check your blood platelet counts, and change your dose or stop PROMACTA if your platelet counts get too high.
 Tell your healthcare provider right away if you have signs and symptoms of a blood clot in the leg, such as swelling, pain, or tenderness in your leg.

 People with chronic liver disease may be at risk for a type of blood clot in the stomach area.
-Stomach area pain may be a symptom of this type of blood clot.
+Tell your healthcare provider right away if you have stomach area pain that may be a symptom of this type of blood clot.

 New or worsened cataracts have happened in people taking PROMACTA.
 Your healthcare provider will check your eyes before and during your treatment with PROMACTA.
 Tell your healthcare provider about any changes in your eyesight while taking PROMACTA.

 Certain medicines may keep PROMACTA from working correctly.
-Take PROMACTA either 4 hours before or 4 hours after taking these products:
+Take PROMACTA at least 4 hours before or 4 hours after taking these products:

 The most common side effects when PROMACTA is used in combination with other medicines to treat chronic HCV are: low red blood cell count (anemia); fever; tiredness; headache; nausea; diarrhea; decreased appetite; "flu" like symptoms (influenza), including fever, headache, tiredness, cough, sore throat, and body aches; feeling weak; trouble sleeping; cough; itching; chills; muscle aches; hair loss; and swelling in your ankles, feet, and legs.